 So, with this in mind, can you party on your birthday?
 Maybe.
 You’ll have to answer this yourself – if your birthday is the day before Test Day, maybe not.
 If Test Day is far away, you really need a break, and you know that if you stay in and study you’ll just focus on how you’re missing out, then definitely.
 The key is to remember the importance of avoiding burnout and to be honest with yourself.
 Don’t burn yourself out, but also stay motivated and focus on your progress.
 As with many things in life, it’s all about balance.

-If you’re just getting started with your prep, Next Step offers a free MCAT practice bundle that includes a half-length diagnostic, access to our first full-length practice test, and a demo of our online course.
+If you’re just getting started with your prep, we offer a free MCAT practice bundle that includes a half-length diagnostic, access to our first full-length practice test, and a demo of our online course.
 You can sign up for the free practice bundle here.

 Not sure where to start?
 Set up a free consultation with one of our veteran Academic Managers.
 They will go over your prep needs and help you decide what prep options are right for you.